Appealing a planning decision

 - The Planning Appeals Officer, Development Management, Braintree District Council, Causeway House, Braintree, Essex, CM7 9HB

-Planning appeal details including decisions can be viewed using our Public Access Online Planning Register.
+Planning appeal details including statements, decisions etc. can be viewed using our Public Access Online Planning Register.
 Please search against the original planning application reference.
+The Appeal Status on the Summary tab will show the decision or if the appeal is still in progress.
+To view the documents for the appeal, including the decision once made, click on the Related Cases tab and then click on the Appeal description.

 Appeals can be costly and time consuming for both the Council and the applicant.
 Before you appeal it may be worthwhile discussing with the case officer why your proposal was refused and whether any changes to the proposal would be acceptable.
 A second planning application for a similar proposal submitted within twelve months of a refusal does not need a further fee.